 - Problem: Ownership isn't restored when transferred to Reader XI, and Reader XI is uninstalled.
 Workaround: Repair Acrobat.

-- Problem: Printing a PDF using Booklet Printing may produce inconsistent and incorrect results depending on the printer used.
-Some printers where the problem may be seen are the HP 4700 and HP 2840 All-In-One.
+- Problem: Printing a PDF using Booklet Printing can produce inconsistent and incorrect results depending on the printer used.
+Some printers where the problem can be seen are the HP 4700 and HP 2840 All-In-One.
 [2782167, 2390174]

 - Problem: Windows 7 only.
 For redirected PS printers, Acrobat always displays "Working RGB" color profile.
 For color PostScript printers, it should display the working CMYK profile.
 For monochrome PostScript printers, it should display the working Grayscale profile.
 Steps:

 - Install a PostScript color and a monochrome printer on Windows XP.

-2. Now from this machine, use Mstsc.exe to remote desktop to a Windows 7 machine
+- Now from this machine, use Mstsc.exe to remote desktop to a Windows 7 machine.

 - Open any PDF file on the Windows 7 machine.

 - See what is displayed in Color Space.
 It displays Working RGB.

 - Problem: The Adobe PDF printer’s custom page size limit is about 600 dpi.
 At higher resolutions, such as 1200 dpi, printing can result in an error and no document prints.